annieross10/ZenYoga/README.md

 The footer section of ZenYoga's website provides convenient links to their relevant social media sites, which open in a new tab for seamless navigation.
 By utilizing the footer, users are encouraged to stay connected with ZenYoga through their social media platforms, adding value to their overall website experience.
 #### Second Landing Page Image
 The second landing page of the yoga studio website showcases a captivating photograph with overlaid text that conveys a clear message of inclusivity, emphasizing that yoga is for everyone.
 The combination of bold text and lively animation results in an attention-grabbing design, sure to captivate and engage users.
+#### Yoga Styles
+This section aims to provide a concise and clear overview of the various types of yoga classes offered by ZenYoga, facilitating easy readability of information.
+#### Sign Up
+This is the sign-up page for users to input their contact information effortlessly.
+The layout is intentionally kept clear and simple, and is complemented by an image featuring the friendly faces of the ZenYoga team.